• Energy Efficiency and the Building Regulations in Historic Buildings

 • causing damaging technical conflicts between existing traditional construction and changes to improve energy efficiency.

-English Heritage have produced guidance to help prevent conflicts between the requirements of Part L of the Building Regulations and the conservation of historic and traditionally constructed buildings.
-This advice is available to download via the link (right).
+Having regard to the research and wider guidance listed above, Historic England have produced specific guidance to help prevent conflicts between the requirements of Part L of the Building Regulations and the conservation of historic and traditionally constructed buildings.

 The advice acts as 'second tier' supporting guidance in the interpretation of Approved Documents L1B and L2B that should be taken into account when determining appropriate energy performance standards for works to historic and traditionally constructed buildings.